 By Estella Editor - POSTED Jun 30, 2015

 Next up in our series of interviews with Estella retailers: Jennifer Cattaui of Babesta!
 Jennifer opened the NYC baby boutique’s first location in Tribeca when she was a new mom and totally unsatisfied with what was already out there for babies and kids.
-Replacing pastel colors, overly-sweet patterns,and ruffles & lace with bold designs, humorous graphics, and urban-inspired styles, Jennifer made it her goal to track down must-have, hard-to-find, rock-star-baby-approved duds that are still comfortable, practical, and machine-washable.
+Replacing pastel colors, overly-sweet patterns, and ruffles & lace with bold designs, humorous graphics, and urban-inspired styles, Jennifer made it her goal to track down hard-to-find, rock-star-baby-approved duds that were still comfortable, practical, and machine-washable.
 As Jennifer writes of Babesta’s website: “Don’t be afraid to give your little one some personality.
 Some pizzazz.
 Poke fun at your own youth with your youth.”

 Since then Babesta has expanded its locations, including the newly opened store in Manhattan’s Brookfield Place.
 We had the opportunity to ask Jennifer a few questions on everything from foolproof baby gifts to the best parts of NYC in the summer and her funniest parenting stories…

 1. Babesta is full of stylish items for urban, trendsetting tots.
 Where do you discover these brands, and are there any new ones you’ve discovered recently that should be on our radar?